-This blog post is also a self-guided quest on using game design lenses to make your current curriculum more contemporary.
-You, the reader, ultimately get to decide your destination and the impact that this will have on curriculum design, instruction, and assessment.
-We are going to lay out some thinking points, and you will get to apply them to your current curriculum.
-We invite you to share any “AHA!” moments that you have in the comments section, so we can collaboratively grow from each other’s ideas and expertise.
+This post is also a self-guided quest on using game design lenses to make your current curriculum more contemporary.
+You ultimately get to decide your destination and the impact that this will have on curriculum design, instruction, and assessment.
+I am going to lay out some thinking points, and you will get to apply them to your current curriculum.
+I invite you to share any “AHA!” moments that you have in the comments section, so we can collaboratively grow from each other’s ideas and expertise.

 Note: You can also lead students through this process to help them think of ways to make products and/or presentations more engaging.

 Quest Action Two: Analysis

 Note: Your response to these questions are just for you and you are not required to document your answers.